potash/drain/README.md

  your dataframe (and which you do not want to cache, as that would be a waste of disk space).
 In `drain`, these two steps follow the same template, and caching is enabled by passing a flag to `drain`.

-2. `drain` steps are written in Python.

-3. `drain` takes care of filepaths behind the scenes.
+2. Management of filepaths behind the scenes.
 The user does not define dependencies between files, but rather dependencies between steps.
 This is extremely useful when your pipeline has to handle a large and variable amount of files, e.g. when you iterate over many different models or feature subsets.

-4. Finally, `drain` keeps track not only of file timestamps, but also of each step's parameters (it's 'signature').
+3. Finally, `drain` keeps track not only of file timestamps, but also of each step's parameters (it's 'signature').
 If you change some setting in one of your data processing steps, then `drain` will run all those follow-up steps that are affected by this change.